What we cover in this guide

-Obviously, the main advantage of a Let to Buy mortgage is being able to retain ownership of your current house as an investment property that can provide a new income stream, while you can also buy a second property to live in.
+The main advantage is being able to retain ownership of your current home as an investment property, while also buying a second property to live in.

-This arrangement is also particularly useful for people who have had trouble trying to sell their existing home in order to complete a house-buying ‘chain’.
-Releasing equity on the current property to use as a deposit on your ongoing purchase effectively breaks the reliance on the ‘chain’ and allows the purchase to proceed.
+This arrangement is also useful for people who have had trouble selling their existing home.
+Releasing equity on the current property can generate equity to use as a deposit on your next purchase.

-Without the need for a buyer to be in place for your existing property, you become a more attractive prospect in the eyes of the seller of your next new home in that you can complete quickly, much in the same way as a cash buyer or a first time buyer.
+Without the need for a buyer for your existing property, you become a more attractive prospect in the eyes of sellers, much like a cash buyer or a first-time buyer.